WoahImCoding/Fine-Tuning-of-Phi3-Model/README.md

+### Steps I followed for the Tuning of the Phi3 Model for the desired learning and output from the customer - product relational queries
 1. **Understanding the Model**: First, I learned about the Phi3 model, which is a type of artificial intelligence that can understand and generate text based on examples it's given.
+[DataCamp](https://www.datacamp.com/tutorial/phi-3-tutorial)

 2. **Getting the Tools Ready**: I made sure I had all the necessary tools to work with the Phi3 model.
 This included setting up my environment and making sure I had access to the OpenAI API.